radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/02-tuning-tips-for-caching-in-radiantone.md

 For directory backends (LDAP-accessible including RadiantOne Universal Directory and Active Directory), the default connectors are configured and started automatically.
 Go to Main Control Panel > PCache Monitoring tab to configure connector properties and manage and monitor the persistent cache refresh process.

->[!warning]
->If you are using a persistent cache on a proxy view of a local RadiantOne Universal Director store, or a nested persistent cache view (a cached view used in another cached view), the connector type is noted as HDAP Trigger.
+>[!warning] If you are using a persistent cache on a proxy view of a local RadiantOne Universal Directory store, or a nested persistent cache view (a cached view used in another cached view), the connector type is noted as HDAP Trigger.
 This is a special trigger mechanism that publishes the changes directly into the queue to automatically invoke the refresh to all associated persistent cache layers.
 This change detection mechanism doesn’t require a connector process (or agents).
 If a RadiantOne service is virtualizing an external (non-local) RadiantOne Universal Directory store, and a persistent cache is configured for the view, this is considered an “LDAP backend” and the refresh connector can be configured for either changelog or persistent search (whatever is enabled/supported on the remote RadiantOne server) as described below.

 ###### LDAP Directories